 Why Doesn’t The North Coast Of The Dominican Republic Get Hurricanes?

-Hurricanes Irma and Maria have just blown through the Caribbean and Florida, decimating some islands and at the least, downing trees and power lines in other areas.
+Every year hurricanes blow through the Caribbean and Florida, decimating some islands and at the least, downing trees and power lines in other areas.
 Irma was a massive storm that was 400 miles (650 km) wide with winds up to 156 mph (251 kph).

 Why then was our part of the island spared…again?

 While there was some damage, the north coast recorded a tropical storm, not hurricane force winds or a direct hurricane hit.
-Two days after Irma, an done day after Maria, businesses (on the beach) were almost all back in business.
+Two days after Irma, and one day after Maria, businesses (on the beach) were almost all back in business.

 It’s said that sailors have long known they will find sanctuary in the DR; its well positioned.
 Time and again we watch as a hurricane heads directly for the north coast then abruptly moves northward and misses us, or loses it’s steam as it huffs over the mountains from the south.
 Why does that happen?